CityofToronto/bdit_congestion/congestion_network_creation/sql/update/README.md

 Changes such as `INSERT`, `UPDATE`, `DELETE` on those tables will be logged as an action under `congestion.logged_actions`.

 ### Retired segments
 Information on retired segments will be logged in `congestion.network_segments_retired`, which gets updated when a segment is no longer in use.
+You can use the `replaced_id` column to check which new segment_ids is now represents the retired segments.

 Table Structure:
 | column_name        | type       | description                                                   | example                  |